Reserve a Space

 - Groups are expected to arrive on time, and use rooms for the period reserved.
 If a group does not arrive within 10 minutes of reservation time, the room may be used as a common study area.

-Reserve the Data Visualization Zone
+Data Visualization Zone

-Classrooms and other Spaces
+Classrooms and Conference Rooms

 Spaces vary in capacity and features.
 See reservation link for details.